papermoonio/devrel-indexers/moonbeam/inflation/README.md

 # Post-Processing Scripts

 You can find scripts to process the indexed data in the root `scripts` directory.
-There are three scripts:
+There are five scripts:

 - `inflation-parachain-bond-reserve.js` - provides data for inflation to the parachain bond reserve
 - `inflation-staking.js` - provides data for inflation to staking (collators & delegators)